learn-co-curriculum/dsc-scrubbing-and-cleaning-data-lab/README.md

 df.to_csv("walmart_dataset_cleaned.csv", index=False)
 ```

 That's it!
-We've now successfully scrubbed our dataset--we're now ready for data exploration and modeling.
+You've now successfully scrubbed your dataset--you're now ready for data exploration and modeling!

-## Conclusion
+## Summary

-In this lesson, we learned gain practice with data cleaning by:
+In this lesson, you learned gain practice with data cleaning by:

 * Casting columns to the appropriate data types
 * Identifying and deal with null values appropriately
 * Removing unnecessary columns
 * Checking for and deal with multicollinearity
-* Normalizing our data
+* Normalizing your data